 Johnson brought out a soil demonstration on the effects of no-till versus conventional tillage on the soil's ability to retain water.
 "With no-till, the soil soaks the water up like a sponge instead of getting washed away," Steve said.
 "He made it to where you can see it, and it's plain to see."

 Instead of sowing straight wheat, Johnson has encouraged the Howards to add other species like oats and turnips into the mix.
 They have also stopped treating ryegrass in their fields as weeds.
 Jim likens the more diverse varieties to providing their cattle with a salad bar instead of plain lettuce.

-"We're lucky to have the Noble Foundation here," Steve said.
+"We're lucky to have the Noble Research Institute here," Steve said.
 "We could pick up the phone right now and call them about a problem with an insect, weed, anything, and they would help us out."